Dean is a new online writer. He usually writes movie and music reviews.

 The end of the world is near as a devastating meteor hurtles towards the Earth.
 With three weeks until untimely destruction, Dodge (Steve Carell) goes about his days as if his life was not about to end.
 He continues going to work, being stuck in traffic, and selling insurance.
 Even during a catastrophic event, Dodge deals with everyday inconveniences.
 After his wife leaves him completely alone, Dodge remembers "the one who got away" and what could have been.

-With the help of his neighbor, Penny (Keira Knightley), Dodge seeks the opportunity to chase the love of his life.
-While Dodge promises to get Penny on a plane to see her family one last time before death.
+With the help of his neighbor, Penny (Keira Knightley), Dodge seeks the opportunity to chase the love of his life, all while Dodge promises to get Penny on a plane to see her family one last time before death.

 Of course, this is a rom-com road trip film, so the two encounter wacky characters along their way that lead to outlandish scenarios.